openshift/openshift-pep/openshift-pep-013-openshift-3.md

 * A job is executed as a run-once container (runs to completion and succeeds or fails) and is associated with the account, project, build, or service that triggered it
 * Modelling jobs as container executions means that all framework actions are extensible and that resource limits can be applied to the execution of the task, and that the scheduler can prioritize framework actions according to available resources or prioritization
-* Jobs may need to declare prerequisites or be scheduled to execute in a recurring fashion by being templated.
+* Jobs may need to declare prerequisites or be scheduled to execute in a recurring fashion by being templated
 * Jobs may be queued, cancelled, or retried by the infrastructure

 #### Relationships